-Third, the idea that there exists an entity meaningfully called “the black community” needs to be challenged as well.
-Blacks in America are by no means homogenous; they occupy diverse places in both the geographical and socio-economic landscapes.
+Third, the idea that there exists an entity meaningfully called “the black community” needs to be challenged, as well.
+Blacks in America are by no means homogeneous; they occupy diverse places in both the geographical and socioeconomic landscapes.
 Forty percent of blacks live in America’s suburbs, while only about one-fifth live in urban centers.
 Blacks do not share the same values or religion.
 Although various “black communities” might reasonably be said to exist, the idea that one needs to reach out to “the” black community is nothing less than resurrected Jim Crow rhetoric.
-To refer to issues in “the black community” is actually to refer to nothing substantial—or, rather, it is to refer to the whole spectrum of issues that are of concern to other Americans.
+To refer to issues in “the black community” is actually to refer to nothing substantial – or, rather, it is to refer to the whole spectrum of issues that are of concern to other Americans.

 Overall, the idea persists that specific black leaders and a distinct black community is importan,t because we live in a country where racism still exists.
 There are some who view black progress only in terms of white racism.
 Blacks have not made much progress, this line of argument goes, because racism still exists.
 Of course, racism still exists.
 Racism is a sin and, as long as people sin, racism will exist.
 This is not to say that it should not be fought, as all evils should.
 Insofar as racism is based on ignorance, a useful strategy for challenging it is for blacks to expose its irrationality by continuing to achieve the successes we celebrate in Black History Month.